 When it shows up, it comes from material choices—natural contrast between woods, or from inlay that's meant to be felt as much as seen.
 The goal isn't ornament, but emphasis: a way to shift balance, draw the hand, or change how a surface is read.

-Mostly Boxes is guided by:
+Mostly Boxes is informed by:

-Work is made independently of sales.
 Occasionally, small groups of finished pieces are offered through local craft fairs or limited releases.
 There is no standing inventory.

 If you’re looking for a particular piece or future availability, email is the best way to reach out.